zakirullin/cognitive-load/README.md

 P.S.
 It's often mentally taxing to distinguish between "authentication" and "authorization".
 We can use simpler terms like ["login" and "permissions"](https://ntietz.com/blog/lets-say-instead-of-auth/) to reduce the cognitive load.

-## Business logic and HTTP verbs

-As for this mystical "RESTful API" and using all sorts of HTTP verbs, the standard simply doesn't exist.
-The only valid document on the matter is a paper published by Roy Fielding, dated back in 2000, and it says nothing about verbs.
-People get along with just a few basic HTTP statuses and POSTs only, and they are doing just fine.

-`POST /getItems`.
-How awful is that?
-Does it make you feel uncomfortable?
-We've migrated from `GET` to `POST` because we'd reached the filter query length limit.
-The only minor drawback is that `POST /getItems` is not aesthetically pleasing to read.
-But nowadays client-side libraries are code-generated, so you'd only see fancy `api.getItems()`.

 ## Abusing DRY principle

 Do not repeat yourself - that is one of the first principles you are taught as a software engineer.
 It is so deeply embedded in ourselves that we can not stand the fact of a few extra lines of code.
 Although in general a good and fundamental rule, when overused it leads to the cognitive load we can not handle.